RocHack/bb/README.md

     2) Lab of 10/23: More Sorts
     Choose an assignment: 1

-bb then prompts you for a file if you didn't specify one in the arguments, and then submits it.
+bb then prompts you for a file if you didn't specify a submission in the arguments.
+Then the submission is sent.

     Submission accepted.

+You can also specify a plain text submission with `-t`, and submission comments with `-c`.
+The submission text can be instead of or in addition to a file.
+If you do not specify a submission file but you specify a submission text, you will not be prompted for the file.

 Checking declining/Uros balance
 ------------------------------